OLIVIA KNIGHT

 Storyteller

-A dedicated storyteller with specialties in movement, stage combat, and theatrical intimacy, Olivia has worked with the Houston Grand Opera as Intimacy Director for their productions of Il Trovatore, Cinderella, and La Bohème.
-They also served the Fight & Intimacy Director for La Alcina and Ghosts of Versailles with the Shepherd School of Music at Rice University.
+With specialties in intimacy and fight direction, Olivia has worked with the Houston Grand Opera as Intimacy Director for their productions of Il Trovatore, Cinderella, and La Bohème.
+They also served the Fight & Intimacy Director for La Alcina and Ghosts of Versailles with the Shepherd School of Music.

 Teacher

 In the classroom, Olivia channels her passion for acting, movement, and stage combat as a teacher at Kinder HSPVA and Duchesne Academy.
-She also teaches workshops on intimacy, movement, and stage combat in the Houston area.
-She has previously taught Intro to Acting and Stage Combat at the University of Houston.
+She is also Adjunct Faclty at the University of Houston and teaches workshops in the area.

 © 2024 Olivia Knight.
 All Rights Reserved.
 Photos by Natasha Nivan Photography, Forest Photography, and Gary Griffin.